combust/mleap/README.md

 * Use MLeap at your company and tell us what you think.
 * Make a feature request or report a bug in github.
 * Make a pull request for an existing feature request or bug report.
 * Join the discussion of how to get MLeap into Spark as a dependency.
-Our gitter is here: (insert gitter link here)
+Talk with us on Gitter (see link at top of README.md).

 ## Contact Information